Olivia Colman

-Early life and education
+Early life, family and education

-Sarah Caroline Colman was born in Norwich on 30 January 1974, the daughter of nurse Mary (née Leakey) and chartered surveyor Keith Colman.
+Sarah Caroline Colman was born in Norwich on 30 January 1974, the daughter of nurse Mary (née Leakey) and Chartered Surveyor Keith Colman.

-She was privately educated at Norwich High School for Girls and then sixth form at Gresham's School in Holt, Norfolk.
-Colman's first role was Jean Brodie in a school production of The Prime of Miss Jean Brodie at age 16.
+She was privately educated at Norwich High School for Girls and then sixth form at Gresham's School in Holt, Norfolk from 1990 to 1992.
+Colman's first role was as Jean Brodie in a school production of The Prime of Miss Jean Brodie at age 16.
 She cites her mother's interrupted career as a ballet dancer as an inspiration to pursue acting professionally.
 Colman spent a term studying primary education at Homerton College, Cambridge before studying drama at the Bristol Old Vic Theatre School, from which she graduated in 1999.
 During her time at Cambridge, she appeared in the Channel 4 series The Word in 1995 under her nickname "Colly", auditioned for the Cambridge University Footlights Dramatic Club and met future co-stars David Mitchell and Robert Webb.

 Colman had to adopt a different stage name when she began working professionally because Equity (the UK actors' union) already had an actress named Sarah Colman.
 "One of my best friends at university was called Olivia and I always loved her name," Colman told The Independent in 2013.
 "I was never Sarah; I was always called by my nickname, Colly, so it didn't seem so awful not to be called Sarah."

 In July 2018, Colman was a subject of the UK genealogy programme Who Do You Think You Are?.

-Although Colman expected that her family tree would mainly relate to Norfolk, it was discovered that her fourth great-grandfather Richard Campbell Bazett had been born on St. Helena and that he worked in London for the East India Company.
+Although Colman expected that her family tree would mainly relate to Norfolk, it was discovered that her fourth great-grandfather Richard Campbell Bazett had been born on Saint Helena and that he worked in London for the East India Company.
 Bazett's son, Colman's third great-grandfather Charles Bazett, married Harriot Slessor.
 Researchers discovered that she was born in the city of Kishanganj, in north-eastern India, lost her British father when she was aged 3 and then made the journey to England alone; this passage was paid for by her paternal grandmother.
-The episode speculated that her mother might have been a local Indian woman, but did not present concrete proof; after the episode aired, the Berkshire Record Office published the will of Slessor's mother, which proved that she was one Seraphina Donclere, evidently of European origin, who died in 1810.
+When in Kishanganj, through meticulously kept records, including diary entries, newspaper clippings, letters and a list of family possessions, Colman learnt that Harriot's father was living with an Indian woman while in Bihar and Harriot was their child.